larsnaess/HEMS-benefit/README.md

 This repository contains code for assembling and analysing data for the project:
-"Assessment of benefit in a Norwegian Helicopter Emergency Medical Service using integrated health data".
+*"Assessment of benefit in a Norwegian Helicopter Emergency Medical Service using integrated health data"*

 Published work can be found here: [insert link]